dctrud/docker2singularity-go/README.md

   * A proof of concept for creating singularity containers from docker registry images in Go
-  * A troubleshooting/verification tool for
+  * A troubleshooting/verification tool for docker container issues

 ## Currently Does...